 - We stayed at Hotel Tyrolia and found it to be comfortable and good value.
-There’s a few others too you can find through the link.
+There’s a bunch of others, too, here on booking.com.

 Hotels at Passo San Pellegrino

-- We stayed at Cristallo.
+- We stayed at Hotel Cristallo.
 It was very nice.
-We had a beautiful room, almost upscale!
-They don’t seem to be on booking,com, but have a page here: http://www.passosanpellegrino.it/en/hotel/hotel-cristallo/
+We had a beautiful room, upscale room and dinner was good.

 Rifugio Capanna at Passo Valles